Murray battles past wily Stepanek in cliffhanger

 “I don’t expect to be doing that at his age!
 I am just pleased to have got through.”

-Murray won 10 of the last 12 games on Monday to seize the momentum and after fending off a couple of break points in Tuesday’s first game he leveled the contest.
+Murray won 10 of the last 12 games on Monday to seize the momentum and after fending off a couple of break points in Tuesday’s first game he levelled the contest.

 But Stepanek, a former top-10 player, was in no mood to go away quietly and the fifth set was an engrossing battle of wits.